workflowy/newrelic-python-agent/README.rst

 Where ``-f`` is to run it in the foreground instead of as a daemon.

 Sample configuration and init.d scripts are installed to ``/opt/newrelic-python-agent`` in addition to a PHP script required for APC monitoring.

+``/opt/newrelic-python-agent/`` should also contain init.d scripts for Debian (Ubuntu) and REHL.
+New distro version with Systemd may require differnet init scripts.
+If after correctly moving the init.d scripts for our chosen OS you recieve errors, you can try running ``systemctl enable newrelic-python-agent`` to automatically generate a Systemd service file.

 Installing Additional Requirements
 ----------------------------------